-Tess Burrows is a peace activist, climbing instructor, healer, motivational speaker and grandmother of four.
+Tess Burrows is a peace activist, climbing instructor, healer, motivational speaker and grandmother.

-In 1990, she started climbing, cycling, running, walking and parachuting to raise funds for environmental, animal and educational projects.
-Eight years later, she founded Climb For Tibet with her partner Pete Hammond, to gather peace messages to declaim from high places.
+In 1990, she started adventuring in order to raise funds for projects close to her heart.
+Eight years later, with her partner Pete Hammond, she founded Climb For Tibet, to gather peace messages to declaim from high places.
 The charity has now raised more than £150,000, mainly for building schools in Tibet.

-She is the author of four books, Cry from The Highest Mountain, Cold Hands Warm Heart, Touch the Sky, and Soft Courage, all published by Eye Books.
+She is the author of three adventuring books – Cry from The Highest Mountain, Cold Hands Warm Heart and Touch the Sky – and two children’s stories, Soft Courage and Don’t Blame the Yeti, all published by Eye & Lightning Books.

 Find out more about Tess at tessburrows.org.